Kyoto Convention

 #19

-Post by Kingdom of Ireland »
+Post by Imperial Federation »

 "The UPPC would remain an existing bloc, effectively the sole supplier of oil to the Kyoto Protocol signatories.
 All pre-existing deals would remain and future deals could be made, but additionally we would supply the rest of the protocol signatories at market price.
 We gain guaranteed customers while they gain a guaranteed oil supply.
 As long as we sell at a reasonable market value, I doubt we would see objection from other members.
 Nobody takes kindly to price gouging, which the UPPC would never be interested in doing."